Karaborg/My-Kubernetes-Notes/README.md

 > The `type` is `ClusterIP` as the **default** which means it is only reachable from inside of the cluster but, there are other types.
 Such as `NodePort`, which should expose the IP address of the worker nodes, which would make the application accessable from the outside.
 But even better than that, `LoadBalancer`, which will not only create a unique address but also evenly shares the traffic.

 > To check `Services`, use `kubectl get services` command.
 And if you notice, there will be a pending `EXTERNL-IP`.
 That will be always pending for our local clusters but if we had a cloud provider, Kubernetes will give an external IP for us to connect too.
-And since we are not, we need to map a port with a `minikube service <deplomentName>` command, which will open the applcation on our browser.
+And since we are not, we need to map a port with a `minikube service <serviceName>` command, which will open the applcation on our browser.

 > If you are working on a cloud provider, you do not have to do anything.